zell-mbc/dmarcts-report-viewer/README.md

 # dmarcts-report-viewer
-A PHP viewer for DMARC records that have been parsed by [John Levine's rddmarc script](http://www.taugh.com/rddmarc/) or the [dmarcts-report-parser.pl](https://github.com/techsneeze/dmarcts-report-parser) into a MySQL database.
+A PHP viewer for DMARC records that have been parsed by [John Levine's rddmarc script](http://www.taugh.com/rddmarc/) or the [dmarcts-report-parser.pl](https://github.com/techsneeze/dmarcts-report-parser) into a MySQL or PostgreSQL database.

 ### Features
 * View a table of parsed reports